Meet the Farmers

 He returned to the home farm and continued his work there, soon taking over the financial bookkeeping duties.
 He assisted in the change of the farm to a corporation in August of 1977.
 His role now includes the bookkeeping, and all matters in dealing with the Farm Service Agency.
 He works extensively with development of crop budgets, cash flows, and financial forecasting.
 He helped the farm adopt computer-based financial records, beginning in 1984.
 Several generations of software and systems later, the books are now in a ‘hosted’ environment, accessible from any web-connected computer.
 He maintains the electronic records of all field operations, and writes the ‘prescriptions’ for the map-based seeding of corn and soybeans, in both the Case-IH AFS system and the John Deere Apex system.
 He continues to promote the adoption of advances in technology.

 Dennis’ life improved when a new girl entered the Sunday school class he was teaching in the summer of 1973.
 That beautiful girl was Pat Klein, and he got the courage to ask her for a date in November 1973.
 Their relationship took off, and they were married on July 28, 1978.
 They worked hard together, Pat driving farm trucks at harvest, and still maintaining their home.
 After living those early years in a mobile home, in May of 1980, they moved into their newly-built home at the farm.
 They remain there today.
 In November 1982, they welcomed their first son Philip, followed by John in 1986, and Ben in 1990.
 All three played several high school sports including golf, soccer, and basketball (Dennis’ favorite sport).
 Philip graduated from Indiana University in 2005 and received his MA in Arts Administration from University of Oregon in 2011.
-He lives and works in Portland, Oregon.
+He lived and worked in Portland, Oregon — until his untimely death due to cancer in February 2018.
 John is a 2009 College of Agriculture graduate of Purdue University.
 Ben graduated from Purdue in May 2013 in Professional Flight.
 He works as a pilot for Republic Airways.
 Dennis and Pat gained their first ‘daughter’ when John married Ashley Mouzin in July 2010.
 John and Ashley made Dennis and Pat first-time grandparents when Ella Marie was born in August 2012.
 Now, they are enjoying their 2nd granddaughter, Molly Kay Carnahan, born to John and Ashley in February 2015.

 Dennis was a member of Class VII of the Indiana Ag Leadership Program (now known as the AgrIInstitute).
 He thoroughly enjoyed that two-year experience.
 He made new friends across Indiana, traveled with the class to Washington DC, Nicaragua, and Costa Rica.
 From that ALP experience, he and Pat were introduced to the hosting of French agricultural college students.
 From 1996 to 2013, with the help of neighbors, they have become family to 31 different students, and maintain a close relationship with them and their families.
 Many of those students are now married, and many are making Dennis and Pat “grandparents francaise”.
 Traveling to France 4 times, Dennis and Pat have increased their appreciation for those relationships.